 - Causing minimal damage to surrounding muscles and other tissues

 Sometimes, scar tissue formation is not actually the cause of pain, but another problem, such as spinal fusion failure or other complications, causes pain in a patient.
-If you are experiencing symptoms of post-surgery scar tissue contraction or open spinal fusion failure, contact Laser Spine Institute today for a complimentary review of your MRI or CT scan.
+If you are experiencing symptoms of post-surgery scar tissue contraction or open spinal fusion failure, contact Laser Spine Institute today for your MRI or CT scan review.
 Our experts will help you determine which procedure is best suited to treat your specific situation.